jospete/obsidize-rx-map/README.md

 This is intended to be a very, _very_ light-weight entity storage management system that slightly resembles parts of [@ngrx/entity](https://ngrx.io/api/entity).

 The idea here is that the most useful part of ngrx is the store itself, and being able to watch for "single source of truth" entity changes from anywhere.
-However, ngrx completely undermines this useful feature by adding a million different constructs in the way of just publishing to something that is effectively _just a map of values_.
+However, ngrx completely undermines this usefulness by adding a million different constructs in the way of just publishing to something that is effectively _just a map of values_.
 (See: actions, reducers, effects, effects of effects, actions for effects of effects, etc...)

 The mantra of this module is simple: